ibrahimmkhalid/ultralytics/docs/en/datasets/obb/index.md

 - [DOTA-v1](dota-v2.md): The first version of the DOTA dataset, providing a comprehensive set of aerial images with oriented bounding boxes for object detection.
 - [DOTA-v1.5](dota-v2.md): An intermediate version of the DOTA dataset, offering additional annotations and improvements over DOTA-v1 for enhanced object detection tasks.
 - [DOTA-v2](dota-v2.md): DOTA (A Large-scale Dataset for Object Detection in Aerial Images) version 2, emphasizes detection from aerial perspectives and contains oriented bounding boxes with 1.7 million instances and 11,268 images.
-- [DOTA8](dota8.md): A small, 8-image subset of the full DOTA dataset suitable for testing workflows and Continuous Integration (CI) checks of OBB training in the `ultralytics` repository.
+- [DOTA8](dota8.md): A small, 8-image subset of the full DOTA dataset suitable for testing workflows and Continuous Integration (CI) checks of OBB training in the `sfdt_ibrahim` repository.

 ### Incorporating your own OBB dataset